lijumjose/VIPMP/src/pages/docs/order-management/order-scenarios.md

   - **1000** indicates that the subscription is either active or scheduled and is expected to renew successfully.
   - **1004** indicates that the subscription is active or scheduled, but the associated product has expired, so the renewal will not proceed.
-- <mark>Include the query parameter `fetch-price=true` to retrieve pricing details. </mark>
+- Include the query parameter `fetch-price=true` to retrieve pricing details.
-- <mark>Pricing details are not available in Preview Order and Preview Renewal scenarios for global sales involving multiple currencies.</mark>
+- Pricing details are not available in Preview Order and Preview Renewal scenarios for global sales involving multiple currencies.
-- <mark>`proratedDays` in the response indicates the number of days for which order will be invoiced.
-This applies in the case of mid-term purchases. </mark>
+- `proratedDays` in the response indicates the number of days for which order will be invoiced.
+This applies in the case of mid-term purchases.

 ### Sample request